veeneck/fnse/README.md

 - Hero
 - Footer

 Each module can further be customized with class names in the front matter.
-For example, Questions about North Shore has `module text_left faq blue_module padded-module` has class names. `padded-module` allows the background color to extend the entire height by using padding instead of margin. `blue_module` turns the background blue, and adjusts the text and link colors accordingly. `faq` is a custom class hook that can be used in the CSS to add specific styling to that one module.
+For example, Questions about North Shore has `module text_left faq blue_module padded-module` as class names. `padded-module` allows the background color to extend the entire height by using padding instead of margin. `blue_module` turns the background blue, and adjusts the text and link colors accordingly. `faq` is a custom class hook that can be used in the CSS to add specific styling to that one module.
 There is no master list of options, but every option is used on the site.
 If you need to make a new module, find the type on the site, and look at the front matter of the corresponding markdown file.

 ### Quesitons

-The make it easier to view in the admin panel, questions are separated out into their own content type.
+To make it easier to view in the admin panel, questions are separated out into their own content type.
 These are simply posts with the quesiton as the title and the answer as the content.

 ## Notes on the CSS